Updated: 28th May 2023

 Garlic scapes grow on Hardneck Garlic, and occasionally on Softneck Garlic (usually if stressed).
 If you aren’t sure what type of garlic you are growing, you’ll know if it starts producing a scape, which develops around late May and early June in the UK.

-You need to remove the scape as otherwise the garlic plant will put all it’s effort into creating flowers that turn into ‘bulbils’ (miniscule bulbs) in the scape, as the expense of the bulb in the ground.
+You need to remove the scape as otherwise the garlic plant will put all it’s effort into creating flowers that turn into ‘bulbils’ (miniscule bulbs) in the scape, as the expense of the size of bulb in the ground.

 1. A garlic scape just developing.